Will-Harris00/threaded-card-game/README.md

 ## Testing

 ### Prerequisites
-All of the tests in the test suites provided use JUnit 4.12.
+All tests in the test suites provided use JUnit 4.12.

 ### Using the Test Suite
+By running the test suite, TestSuite.java, all tests for CardGame.java and Player.java.can be run at once.